rancher/ui-plugin-examples/README.md

 |homepage|Plugin that changes the landing home page|
 |new-feature|Plugin that adds a new feature to the top-level slide-in menu|

-You can find the built packages for these plugins in the [releases](https://github.com/rancher/ui-plugin-examples/releases) sectin of this GitHub repository.
+You can find the built packages for these plugins in the [releases](https://github.com/rancher/ui-plugin-examples/releases) section of this GitHub repository.
 These are assets named in the form `[plugin-name]-[version].tgz`.

 Additionally, fake Helm charts for the plugins are published to the releases as well - these currently only contain enough metadata to test the UI Plugin catalog.
 These are assets named in the form `[plugin-name]-chart-[version].tgz`.